The Intellectual Property and Antitrust Review: United Kingdom

 Vringo v.
 ZTE (Birss J)

 Unwired Planet v.
-Huawei & Samsung (Birss J, Court of Appeal and Supreme Court forthcoming)
+Huawei & Samsung (Birss J, Court of Appeal and Supreme Court)

-Guidance has now arrived from Birss J and the Court of Appeal in the form of the Unwired Planet judgments – though that guidance remains subject to Huawei's pending appeal to the Supreme Court, in which judgment is awaited.
-However, in the course of those proceedings, Birss J had cause to give a series of preliminary rulings on the FRAND issue, one of which went to the Court of Appeal.
-In his judgment of 24 April 2015,48 he considered an application for strike-out and summary judgment by Huawei.
+Guidance has now arrived from Birss J, the Court of Appeal and the Supreme Court in the form of the judgments in the Unwired Planet litigation.
+In the course of those proceedings, Birss J had cause to give a series of preliminary rulings on the FRAND issue, one of which went to the Court of Appeal.
+In his judgment of 24 April 2015,51 he considered an application for strike-out and summary judgment by Huawei.
 Huawei argued that Unwired Planet's proposals were not compliant with its FRAND obligation because it was obliged to offer single patent licences on request; a licence under all SEPs relevant to a particular standard only; and a licence under its SEPs relating to a particular territory.
 Birss J considered that these issues could not be resolved by summary judgment.

-Birss J addressed the 'what is FRAND' issue at Paragraphs 83–626 of the main judgment in the Unwired Planet proceedings.53 He held that the FRAND undertaking to ETSI was legally enforceable between the parties as a matter of French law and so, in this case, it was not necessary to rely on competition law to enforce the FRAND undertaking.
+Birss J addressed the 'what is FRAND' issue at Paragraphs 83–626 of the main judgment in the Unwired Planet proceedings.56 He held that the FRAND undertaking to ETSI was legally enforceable between the parties as a matter of French law and so, in this case, it was not necessary to rely on competition law to enforce the FRAND undertaking.
 He further held that a royalty rate may be higher than the FRAND rate but still not contrary to competition law (i.e., not excessive pricing for the purposes of Article 102 of the TFEU).
-That is, 'for competition law to be engaged, it will be necessary but not sufficient for a rate not to be the true FRAND rate'.54 In an advance on the possibility he considered in the Vringo judgment, he has now reached the view that, in fact, there can only be one FRAND rate and set of terms in any given case – but a contract entered into on non-FRAND terms is not necessarily unenforceable because it does not necessarily breach competition law.
+That is, 'for competition law to be engaged, it will be necessary but not sufficient for a rate not to be the true FRAND rate'.57 In an advance on the possibility he considered in the Vringo judgment, he considered that, in fact, there can only be one FRAND rate and set of terms in any given case – but a contract entered into on non-FRAND terms is not necessarily unenforceable because it does not necessarily breach competition law.
 Moreover, the concept of FRAND applies not only to the licence terms, but to the process by which those terms are negotiated: taking an extreme or intransigent approach to negotiations would not be FRAND.
 However, making an offer that includes non-SEP patents, or otherwise not at the FRAND rate, is not in itself non-FRAND, as long as it does not prejudice or disrupt the negotiation.
-Birss J granted permission to appeal on the issue of whether only one FRAND rate exists in any given case.55 On this point, the Court of Appeal departed from his view, on the basis that concepts such as 'fairness' and 'reasonableness' do not sit well with such a rigid approach.56
+Birss J granted permission to appeal on the issue of whether only one FRAND rate exists in any given case.58 On this point, the Court of Appeal departed from his view, on the basis that concepts such as 'fairness' and 'reasonableness' do not sit well with such a rigid approach and so, in principle, two or more different FRAND rates might be possible; however, on the facts of the case, the judge was right to find that only a global licence would be FRAND.59 The Supreme Court agreed that the concept of FRAND 'extends to the fairness of the process by which the parties negotiate a licence'.60

 As to the exercise of working out what is and is not FRAND, Birss J held that determining what a willing licensor and willing licensee would have agreed on without holding out or holding up was likely to assist in deciding the question; evidence from the parties of negotiations in the industry, of comparable licences and of decisions of other courts would all be relevant.
 Considering comparable licences, which at least in this industry inevitably involved a degree of 'patent counting', aimed at assessing the value of relevant (as opposed to merely declared) SEPs, enabled a benchmark figure to be identified.
 Birss J examined in detail the different patent counting methodologies proposed by the parties' experts.
-This benchmark figure could then be 'cross-checked' using a 'top-down' approach looking at the total royalty burden.57 Birss J granted permission to appeal to Unwired Planet in respect of his treatment of the benchmark rate.58 The Court of Appeal, upholding Birss J's approach, held that the non-discrimination limb of the FRAND undertaking requires the setting of a benchmark rate by reference to the overall value of the portfolio.59
+This benchmark figure could then be 'cross-checked' using a 'top-down' approach looking at the total royalty burden.61 Birss J granted permission to appeal to Unwired Planet in respect of his treatment of the benchmark rate.62 The Court of Appeal, upholding Birss J's approach, held that the non-discrimination limb of the FRAND undertaking requires the setting of a benchmark rate by reference to the overall value of the portfolio.63 The Supreme Court agreed that the assessment should be carried out by reference to the entire portfolio (even patents not established to be valid and infringed).64

 Birss J further held that the goal is to determine the FRAND rate by reference to the value of the patents being licensed, and so the rate does not vary depending on the identity of the licensee.
-However, there is no 'hard-edged' non-discrimination undertaking such that Unwired Planet was obliged to offer to Huawei the same rate it had offered to Samsung: the Samsung rate was relevant only in that it was a comparable licence.60 Birss J granted permission to appeal on this point.61 The Court of Appeal, dismissing the appeal, held that it was not necessary to set a rate equivalent to that offered to any other similarly situated licensee.62 Of course, if it could be shown additionally that the patentee was offering different rates in a manner that distorted competition, then the defendant in any event might rely on Article 102 of the TFEU in the usual way.
+However, there is no 'hard-edged' non-discrimination undertaking such that Unwired Planet was obliged to offer to Huawei the same rate it had offered to Samsung: the Samsung rate was relevant only in that it was a comparable licence.65 Birss J granted permission to appeal on this point.66 The Court of Appeal, dismissing the appeal, held that it was not necessary to set a rate equivalent to that offered to any other similarly situated licensee.67 Of course, if it could be shown additionally that the patentee was offering different rates in a manner that distorted competition, then the defendant in any event might rely on Article 102 of the TFEU in the usual way.
+The Supreme Court agreed that the 'non-discriminatory' obligation was 'general' rather than 'hard-edged', and considered that this followed from the text of the IPR Policy as well.68

-As to the territorial scope of the licence, Birss J held that a worldwide licence was FRAND and Unwired Planet was entitled to insist upon it.63 Unwired Planet's portfolio was sufficiently large and had sufficiently wide geographical scope that a licensor and licensee acting reasonably and on a willing basis 'would regard country-by-country licensing as madness'.64 Nonetheless, if the result would amount to unlawful bundling under competition law, then it would not be FRAND.
-In this case, however, given the prevalence of worldwide licensing and of assessment based on patent families, Birss J was not prepared to assume in the absence of analysis of actual effects that the tying of an SEP licence in one country to an SEP licence in another had by its nature a foreclosure effect.65 Birss J granted permission to appeal on this point.66 Birss J was plainly frustrated with Huawei's failure to engage with Unwired Planet's worldwide licence proposals, which required him to deal with the terms of the injunction at a separate hearing.67 The Court of Appeal upheld the judgment of Birss J, concluding that an SEP holder in the position of Unwired Planet can satisfy its FRAND obligations by offering a global licence to its patent portfolio, and an injunction restraining infringement in the UK may be available if a global licensing offer is rejected.68
+As to the territorial scope of the licence, Birss J held that a worldwide licence was FRAND and Unwired Planet was entitled to insist upon it.69 Unwired Planet's portfolio was sufficiently large and had sufficiently wide geographical scope that a licensor and licensee acting reasonably and on a willing basis 'would regard country-by-country licensing as madness'.70 Nonetheless, if the result would amount to unlawful bundling under competition law, then it would not be FRAND.
+In this case, however, given the prevalence of worldwide licensing and of assessment based on patent families, Birss J was not prepared to assume in the absence of analysis of actual effects that the tying of a SEP licence in one country to a SEP licence in another had by its nature a foreclosure effect.71 Birss J granted permission to appeal on this point.72 Birss J was plainly frustrated with Huawei's failure to engage with Unwired Planet's worldwide licence proposals, which required him to deal with the terms of the injunction at a separate hearing.73 The Court of Appeal upheld the judgment of Birss J in this regard, concluding that a SEP holder in the position of Unwired Planet can satisfy its FRAND obligations by offering a global licence to its patent portfolio, and an injunction restraining infringement in the UK may be available if a global licensing offer is rejected.74 The Supreme Court noted that in the absence of the IPR Policy an English court could not determine a FRAND licence of a portfolio of patents that included foreign patents, and rejected the submission that the portfolio licensing approach of Birss J and the Court of Appeal involved impermissibly ruling on the validity or infringement of a foreign patent.75 The Supreme Court further examined the international case law in the Court of reaching its conclusion that it had been appropriate for Birss J to conclude that only a worldwide licence was FRAND.76

-Finally, the FRAND licence would include a term providing for back royalties, from an effective date of 1 January 2013 (when the Huawei–Ericsson licence ended), to cover proven infringements up to the date of the trial.69 Given Huawei's failure to agree to a FRAND licence, Unwired Planet was entitled to damages, calculated on the compensatory principle (i.e., on the basis of the FRAND rate).70
+Finally, Birss J determined that the FRAND licence would include a term providing for back royalties, from an effective date of 1 January 2013 (when the Huawei–Ericsson licence ended), to cover proven infringements up to the date of the trial.77 Given Huawei's failure to agree to a FRAND licence, Unwired Planet was entitled to damages, calculated on the compensatory principle (i.e., on the basis of the FRAND rate).78

 UK courts have also recently handed down other important decisions in respect of jurisdiction.

 Conversant v.
-Huawei (Carr J, Court of Appeal and Supreme Court forthcoming)
+Huawei (Carr J, Court of Appeal and Supreme Court)

-In this case,71 Carr J, referring heavily to Birss J's approach in Unwired Planet, retained jurisdiction in England and Wales over a claim for jurisdiction of UK patents seeking the determination of a global FRAND rate.
+In this case,79 Carr J, referring heavily to Birss J's approach in Unwired Planet, retained jurisdiction in England and Wales over a claim for jurisdiction of UK patents seeking the determination of a global FRAND rate.
 The Court held that the forum conveniens for the claims was England, since the claims were for infringement of UK patents, which constituted property in the UK for the purposes of the relevant jurisdictional gateway, despite the fact that the Court might determine, in accordance with Unwired Planet, that the licence terms under which it would be FRAND for the parties to conclude would be on a global or portfolio-wide basis.
 Carr J observed that a requirement that the claimant should bring separate proceedings in each jurisdiction would be a 'hold-out charter'.
 Permission was given to serve out of the jurisdiction.
-Carr J's decision was upheld by the Court of Appeal,72 but Huawei has received permission to appeal this point to the Supreme Court, whose judgment is awaited.
+Carr J's decision was upheld by the Court of Appeal80 and the Supreme Court – including because it was not clear that the only other possible forum, China, had jurisdiction to determine a global FRAND licence.81

 Apple v.
 Qualcomm (Morgan J)